wp-plugins/text-filter-suite/readme.txt

 functions if they are found.

 == Changelog ==
+= 1.4 - 2015-06-03 =
+* Added '?filter=foo' URL option back in, with a whitelist of allowed functions.

 = 1.3 - 2012-09-18 =
 * Fixed PHP opening shorttag in tfs-acroymit.php
 * Eliminated PHP warnings in debug mode